teachingaway/teachingaway.github.io/index.md

 <h1 >  Intellectual Property and Commercial Law for Technology and Design Innovators </h1>

-<p class='big-text'>We provide legal advice and representation to clients who want to make a mark on the world.
+<p class='big-text'>We represent clients who want to make a mark on the world.
 Our clients are entrepreneurs competing with entrenched incumbents.
 We understand the challenge from direct experience.
 To help, we offer a combination of intellectual property and commercial law expertise that is rarely found in a responsive small law firm.</p>

 - - -